US braces for dangerous blast of cold, wind and snow

 “Every conversation I’ve had for the last four days has consisted of ‘Are you prepared and are you ready?’
 Everybody is taking it very seriously,” Tiffany said.

-In Texas, where the temperature is expected to drop to around 11 degrees (minus 12 Celsius), the bitter cold was expected to be another test for the state’s power grid.
+In Texas, where the temperature is expected to drop to around 11 degrees (minus 12 Celsius), the state’s power grid will be put to the test once again.

 A historic freeze in February 2021 led to one of the biggest power outages in U.S. history, knocking out electricity to 4 million customers in Texas and leading to hundreds of deaths.